Steady-state spectrum of Kelvin waves on a quantized vortex at finite temperatures: Steady state spectrum

-Our simulations are started from an unperturbed vortex without Kelvin waves.
-Simulations are then continued until a steady state is achieved.
-The results are summarized in Fig.~\ref{f.spectrum} where the Kelvin spectrum is plotted using different resolutions and different values of mutual friction.
+Our simulations are started from an initial state with an unperturbed vortex without Kelvin waves.
+The drive is then switched on and simulations are continued until a steady state is achieved.
+The results are summarized in Fig.~\ref{f.spectrum} where the steady-state Kelvin spectrum is plotted using different resolutions and different values of mutual friction.
 The spectrum is symmetric with respect to modes $m$ and $-m$, therefore only positive modes are plotted.
-At least our low resolution calculations indicate that the absolute value for the Kelvin amplitude depends linearly on the drive amplitude.
+At least our ``low'' and ``medium'' resolution calculations indicate that the absolute value for the Kelvin amplitude $|w_m|$ depends linearly on the drive amplitude.
 This was verified by increasing and decreasing the drive amplitude by a factor of five.
 In this respect our results differ from Ref.~[\onlinecite{VinenPRL2003}], where the Kelvin amplitude was observed to be independent of the drive amplitude.
-Since the input power is proportional to the square of the drive amplitude one would expect that also the Kelvin amplitude should increase when the drive amplitude is increased.
-Especially in the zero temperature limit of Ref.~[\onlinecite{VinenPRL2003}] this should be the case, since all the dissipated energy must be cascaded to the high-$k$ region (where the modes were artificially damped).
-If the absolute amplitude of the spectrum would remain constant, then also the energy flow rate and the power dissipated would have to remain constant.
+In our case dissipation is only due to mutual friction.
+Numerical dissipation (or noise) is quite small.
+For example, the kinetic energy is well conserved at $T=0$.
+The largest error comes from the calculation of the m.f. dissipation at scales that are close to the numerical resolution limit $m_{\rm res}$, where the Kelvin-wave dispersion relation is no longer accurately modeled, as noted in Ref.~[\onlinecite{KS2005prl}].
+A simple estimation gives that $\omega_m \propto 1-\cos(\pi m/m_{\rm res})$, which becomes flat when $m \sim m_{\rm res}$ and increases the timescale for modes near the resolution limit by a factor of $\pi^2/4$ when compared with Eq.~(\ref{e.kelvinfreq}) \cite{KozikPrivate}.
+Naturally, all the dissipation coming from scales smaller than our resolution is also omitted in the calculations.
+Therefore the calculation of $P_{\rm mf}$ underestimates the real input power.
+At zero temperature in Ref.~[\onlinecite{VinenPRL2003}] the situation is more complicated in this respect since the determination of the input power is difficult.
+The amplitude of the oscillating superfluid velocity (which was used in Ref.~[\onlinecite{VinenPRL2003}] to drive the KWs) does not tell how much energy is really injected.
+In the pure Kelvin-wave cascade the absolute amplitude of the spectrum should still depend weakly on the amount of energy cascaded, $\epsilon$.
+Kozik-Svistunov's theory states that $n_m=|w_m|^2\propto \epsilon^{1/5}$, while L'vov-Nazarenko's formalism predicts that $n_m \propto \epsilon^{1/3}$.

+As noted above, the timescales for modes near the resolution limit are longer than what Eq.~(\ref{e.kelvinfreq}) states.
+One might expect that this explains why the spectrum bends up near $m_{\rm res}$.
+However, this is not the case since pinning three neighboring points (forcing these three points to move coherently), change the spectrum near $m_{\rm res}$, while no effect is seen at lower $m$ values (Fig.~\ref{f.pinned}).
+Therefore the spectrum near the numerical resolution limit depends on the detailed structure of the pinning site.
+To consider length scales of order (and smaller) than the pinning site, one should take into account the geometry more precisely.